DevNaga/SysAPI/Shmevent_ipc.md

 the process).

 The large amount of data transfer via socket is considered as an overhead because of the memcpy in the kernel side.
-But the performance remains the same with small amounts of data.
+But the performance remains almost same with small amounts of data.

 The sockets here are used as event activators holding some kind of header information.
+The header information is defined in the example below.

 For example the following: